wayofthepie/blog-src/posts/2017-03-03-Building-an-assembler-in-haskell.markdown

 ourselves defined in our `Arbitrary` instance.

 But wait!
 The `byte` function was `undefined` so the test should fail!
-Yip, it should give output similar to the following..
+Yip, it should give output similar to the following.

 ```
 Progress: 1/2